gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    uint64 MessageSizeLimit;
 ~~~~~~~~~~~

-The value of MessageSizeLimit is the maximum SCTP message size in
+The value of MessageSizeLimit is the maximum plaintext user message
-octets that the endpoint is willing to recieve.
+size in octets that the endpoint is willing to recieve.
 When the
 "dtls_over_sctp_maximum_message_size" extension is negotiated, an
 endpoint MUST NOT send a user message larger than the MessageSizeLimit
 value it receives from its peer.